 Are you using manual or conditional activation?
 Manual and conditional activation require specific visitor actions to take place in order for the experiment to activate.
 What actions are necessary to activate your experiment and have you taken those necessary steps?
 Use Optimizely’s log to see where your experiment may not be meeting these conditions by searching the log for your experiment ID.

 Is your site dynamic?
 Does your single page application utilize client-side frameworks like Angular or React?
 If so, Optimizely might not be initialized properly when the next page is rendered.
 Take a look at our Support for dynamic websites.

 Still having trouble?
-Reach out to the Optiverse community for additional assistance.
+Reach out to suppor for additional assistance.